ikmb/PIA-inference/README.md

 ### Mixer

-The Mixer is a CML line that is used for mixing the list of alleles with the input peptides to prepare the input to the prediction model as explained below
+The Mixer is a CML line that is used for mixing the list of alleles with the input peptides to prepare the input to the prediction model as explained below.

 ### The prediction engine